 ROHM appoints five Outside Directors (four out of five are Audit and Supervisory Committee members) to enhance supervisory functions by Board of Directors.
-In order to ensure the effectiveness of the audit with regards to the execution of management duties, all Audit and Supervisory Committee members are Outside Directors.
+In order to ensure the effectiveness of the audit with regards to the execution of management duties, the Audit and Supervisory Committee should be diverse in composition, including Inside Directors who are well-versed in affairs at the ROHM Group and Outside Directors who specialize in law, accounting, finance, etc.,.
 It should be noted that outside directors own shares of Company stock but may not have conflicts of interest, including interpersonal relationships, shareholding, capital relationships, and business relationships, that interfere with their independence.